Ifkyyy/AO3-skins/README.md

 ## Skin Versions
 Site skins will have a standard (desktop) version and most will also have skins for mobile and tablet.
 The most accurate names to call them are "max-width: 42em" and "max-width: 62em", since these are the actual breakpoints that AO3 uses.
 The skin is designed desktop-first (due to how AO3 handles skins), so desktop is always required.
 If you use a tablet, desktop + tablet is required.
 If you use a mobile, desktop + tablet + mobile is required.

+> [!IMPORTANT]
-🚨 **Desktop** version is usually always required, and **mobile** and **tablet** are optional.
-My recommendation is to always use all three to avoid any potential, future confusion — even if you only use AO3 on one device type. 🚨
+> **Desktop** version is required, while **mobile** and **tablet** are optional.
+My recommendation is to <ins>always</ins> use all three to avoid any potential, future confusion — even if you only use AO3 on one device type.

 ## Guide
 If there is only a desktop CSS file provided for a skin, you only need to create one skin.
 If there are also mobile and/or tablet files provided, you need to create additional skins for these, and then add them as a "parent" to the desktop version.

 Since each skin needs a unique name, I recommend using your own username as a prefix.
 For mobile and tablet, use the device as a suffix.
-For example, for my skin "Slytherin", I have the site skins "Ifk -- Slytherin", "Ifk -- Slytherin -- Mobile" and "Ifk -- Slytherin -- Tablet".
+For example, for my skin "Slytherin", I have the site skins "Ifk — Slytherin", "Ifk — Slytherin — Mobile" and "Ifk — Slytherin — Tablet".

 ### Desktop skin
 Go to "Dashboard" > Go to "Skins" page.